Functor homology over an additive category: Introduction

+If the characteristic of $k$ is positive but not big enough, the situation is more complicated and we cannot reduce the computation of the functor homology quantities \eqref{eq-intro-poly} to functor homology between additive functors.
+Instead, we can reduce ourselves to computing terms of the form

+for additive functors $\pi$, $\pi'$, $\rho$ and strict polynomial functors $F$, $F'$ and $G$.
+Computing such functor homology terms is much harder than computing the functor homology terms \eqref{eq-intro-add}.

+The strong comparison theorem \cite[Thm 3.10]{FFSS} was so far the key result to compute the quantities \eqref{eq-intro-polyadd}, but it only works when $\A=\Proj_\Fq$ and if $\Fq$ is a big finite field of characteristic $p$.
+Our fourth main result is the \emph{generalized comparison theorem}, which generalizes it to all additive $\Fp$-linear categories $\A$.
+Namely, under a certain homological vanishing condition regarding the functors $\pi$ and $\rho$, our generalized comparison theorem gives an isomorphism in all degrees $i$:

+where $F^\dag$ is the precomposition of $F$ by an explicit additive functor, and $\Tor^\gen_*(F^\dag,G)$ denotes the \emph{generic homology of strict polynomial functors}, that is, the stabilization along iterated Frobenius twists of the $\Tor$ between $F^\dag$ and $G$, computed in the category of strict polynomial functors (see section \ref{sec-Pol-Fq} for more details).
+This generic homology already appears (in its $\Ext$ form) in \cite{FFSS} and it is the quantity \eqref{intro-quant-3} in the beginning of the introduction.
+It is the functor homology analogue of the generic cohomology of algebraic groups used e.g. in \cite{CPSVdK}.

-\begin{thm}[The generalized comparison theorem - $\FF$-linear case] Let $k$ be an infinite perfect field containing a (finite or infinite) subfield $\FF$ and let $\A$ be an additive $\FF$-linear category.
-Let $\pi$ and $\rho$ be two $\FF$-linear functors from $\A$ to $k$-modules, respectively contravariant and covariant, and let $F$ and $G$ be two objects of $\Pp_{d,k}$ with $d$ less or equal to the cardinal of $\FF$.
+We refer the reader to theorem \ref{thm-gen-comp} for a precise statement of the generalized comparison theorem, in particular for the formula defining $F^\dag$ and the precise homological vanishing condition involving $\rho$ and $\pi$.
+When the context is $\FF$-linear over a big subfield of $k$, the formula of $F^\dag$ and the homological vanishing condition both simplify and we obtain the following result in theorem \ref{thm-F-lin-case}.
+(We refer the reader to section \ref{subsec-nonhomogeneous} for the notion of degree of a strict polynomial functor, and we only mention here that typical functors of degree less or equal to $d$ are the symmetric powers $S^e$ and the exterior powers $\Lambda^e$ for $e\le d$, or direct sums of such functors such as $S^1\oplus S^d$.) \begin{thmintro}[The generalized comparison theorem - $\FF$-linear case] Let $k$ be an infinite perfect field and let $\A$ be an additive $\FF$-linear category, where $\FF$ is a subfield of $k$.
+Let $\pi$ and $\rho$ be two $\FF$-linear functors from $\A$ to $k$-modules, respectively contravariant and covariant, and let $F$ and $G$ be two strict polynomial functors of degree less or equal to the cardinal of $\FF$.
 Assume furthermore that

 Then for $0\le i<e$ there are $k$-linear isomorphisms